 LVL Patch Testing Policy:

-- LVL lashes recommend a patch test before every treatment, however after the first patch test, if you are a returning client within 6 months then you can decline another patch test but you will be asked to sign a form prior to every treatment to confirm this.
+- LVL lashes recommend a patch test before every treatment, however after the first patch test, if you are a returning client within 6 months then you can decline another patch test but you will be asked to sign a form prior to every treatment to confirm that you are happy to have treatment without a test.

 Tinting Patch Testing Policy:

-A tint test must be carried out a minimum of 24 hours before any Lash or Brow tinting.
+- A tint test must be carried out a minimum of 48 hours before any Lash or Brow tinting.
+This will then be valid for 6 months.